-Question 4: What is the recommended vaccination strategy in pediatric patients with MS?

-Vaccines are one of the most cost-effective approaches for reducing childhood disease burden and mortality [77].
-MS is a disease of young adults, and a small proportion of pwMS are children [78].
-There are no published data on the safety and efficacy of vaccines in pediatric patients with MS. Therefore, it is not surprising that no vaccination guidelines for children with MS are available in Europe or elsewhere.
-The lack of data on pediatric patients with MS is noteworthy as children may be more susceptible to vaccine-preventable infections [75].
-Confronted with this lack of information and/or authoritative guidance, the authors of this European consensus statement have referred to indirect data reviewed in Questions 1, 2a, and 2b and to vaccination guidelines for immunocompromised children to generate recommendations for this review question.
-These recommendations are in line with the immunization programs in the European Union.
-All vaccines applicable to a child/adolescent with MS (e.g., meningococcal conjugate [MenACWY] vaccine, meningococcal B vaccine, HPV vaccine and combined tetanus, diphtheria, and acellular pertussis vaccine) should be provided as per local immunization schedules.
-Special attention should be given to HPV. which is the most common sexually transmitted infection worldwide and the leading cause of cervical cancer [79].
-HPV vaccination should be administered routinely to adolescents either in routine or catch-up programs [79, 80].
-The multidose schedule of HPV vaccination may delay starting DMT, and, therefore, the potential risks and benefits must be considered on a case-bycase basis.
-Additional information about the routine immunization schemes for each European Union country can be found in Vaccine Scheduler [81].
+Question 4: What is the recommended vaccination strategy in pediatric pwMS?.
+Vaccines are one of the most cost-effective approaches for reducing childhood disease burden and mortality.77 MS is a disease of young adults, and a small proportion of patients with MS are children.
+78 There are no published data on the safety and efficacy of vaccines in pediatric patients with MS. Therefore, it is not surprising that no vaccination guidelines for children with MS are available in Europe or elsewhere.
+The lack of data on pediatric patients with MS is noteworthy as children may be more susceptible to vaccine-preventable infections.75 Confronted with this lack of information and/or authoritative guidance, the authors of this European consensus statement have referred to indirect data reviewed in questions 1, 2a, and 2b and to vaccination guidelines for immunocompromised children to generate recommendations for this review question.
+These recommendations are in line with the immunization programs in the European Union, All vaccines applicable to a child/adolescent with MS (e.g. meningococcal conjugate-MenACWY-vaccine, meningococcal B vaccine, human papillomavirus (HPV) vaccine and combined tetanus, diphtheria, and acellular pertussis vaccine) should be provided as per local immunization schedules.
+Special attention should be given to HPV with is the most common sexually transmitted infection worldwide and the leading cause of cervical cancer.79 HPV vaccination should be administered routinely to adolescents either in routine or catch-up programs.^{79,80} The multidose schedule of HPV vaccination may delay starting DMT, and, therefore, the potential risks and benefits must be considered on a case-by-case basis.
+Additional information about the routine immunization schemes for each EU country can be found in Vaccine Scheduler.81